ethereum/EIPs/EIPS/pairings.md

         log_P1(a1) * log_P2(b1) + ... + log_P1(ak) * log_P2(bk) = 0
         (in F_q) and zero else.
 ```

+Note that k is determined from the length of the input. k == 0 is valid and results in returning one.

 ### Definition of the groups